khoben/telemirror/README.md

 3. Setup Postgres database or use InMemoryDatabase with `USE_MEMORY_DB=true` parameter in `.env` file

 4. Fill [.env-example](.env-example) with your data and rename it to `.env`

+    [.env-example](.env-example) contains the minimum environment configuration to run with an in-memory database.

     **SESSION_STRING** can be obtained by running [login.py](login.py) locally (on your PC with installed python 3.9+) with putted **API_ID** and **API_HASH** before.